huseinzol05/Gather-Deployment/README.md

 5. Classification using TF Serving
 6. Inception Classification using Flask SocketIO
 7. Object Detection using Flask + opencv
+8. Face-detection using Flask SocketIO for opencv
+9. Face-detection for opencv

 ## Why Flask